 Importantly, a child who wakes terrified from a nightmare should be comforted.
 Most medical establishments, including The Mayo Clinic, recommend that parents stay with the child for a brief period following the nightmare, and continually reassure them that they are safe.
 Empathy is important, too, so parents should be sure to explain that they understand that a child’s dreams do seem really scary, while also enforcing the fact that nightmares are not real.
-Leaving the bedroom door open, and using a night light can both be helpful techniques when nightmares start
+Leaving the bedroom door open and using a night light can both be helpful techniques when nightmares start.

-What Is Image Rehearsal Therapy for Nightmares?
+Image Rehearsal Therapy for Kids’ Nightmares

 If a child experiences a constant recurring nightmare or bad dream, there is another trick parents can deploy: Image Rehearsal Therapy (IRT).
 IRT is a type of cognitive behavioral therapy that works by asking nightmare-sufferers to write down the dream, re-script its narrative, and then rehearse the new narrative of the dream during the day to cement it in their subconscious.

-“Image Rehearsal Therapy is essentially recalling the nightmare, writing it down, and then changing things in it — changing the storyline, changing the ending — so that the next time the nightmare happens, it ends on a happier note,” says Dr. Singh.
+“Image Rehearsal Therapy is essentially recalling the nightmare, writing it down, and then changing things in it — changing the storyline, changing the ending — so that the next time the nightmare happens, it ends on a happier note,” says Singh.
 The American Society of Sleep Medicine recognizes IRT as a treatment for nightmares.
-And Dr. Singh, who uses the therapy to help children in his clinic, speaks of its efficacy.
+And Singh, who uses the therapy to help children in his clinic, speaks of its efficacy.
 “With time, it does work,” he says.
 “It has the best effectiveness as far as behavioral therapy.”

 IRT consists of a simple three-step process.
 Here’s how it works.